wloocc/wloocc-website/content/membership.md

 draft = false
 +++

 Want in on climbing workshops, fun events, and exclusive perks 👀?
-This term, for just **$5**, you can become a member[^1] of the UW Climbing Climb for all of these and more!
-All proceeds from the membership will go towards making this term of climbing fun for you!
+For just **$5** for the term, you can become a member[^1] of the UW Climbing Climb for all of these and more!
+We're run by volunteers, so all proceeds go directly to things that benefit you (the members)!

 Previous member benefits have included:
 - Free candy at themed meetups